lyuxxx/dssp/fastlane/README.md

 ```
 fastlane ios pgyer
 ```
-Submit a new Build to fir.im
+Submit a new Build to pgyer
 ### ios beta
 ```
 fastlane ios beta